michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 Each edge has:

-* A unqiue ID
+* A unique ID
 * The *tail vertex* (at which it starts)
 * The *head vertex* (at which it ends)
-* A label to describe thhe relationship between the two verticies
+* A label to describe the relationship between the two vertices
 * A collection of (key-value) properties

-You could store this in two relational tables: verticies and edges.
+You could store this in two relational tables: vertices and edges.

 * This is much more flexible than a normal relational DB for data modeling.
-* Can traverse the graph with `INDEX`es for tail and head verticies.
+* Can traverse the graph with `INDEX`es for tail and head vertices.
 * Can store several different kinds of information in one graph by having labels for different types of relationships.

 #### Cypher Query Language